justice for black girls AMBASSADORS PROGRAM

 • Partnership with Dr. Monique Couvson (award winning author of Pushout: The Criminalization of Black Girls in Schools) inaugural PUSHOUT Youth Cohort

-• University presentations across the country including: Spelman, UC Berkeley, NYU, Columbia, Michigan State University
+• University presentations across the country including: Spelman, UC Berkeley, NYU, Columbia, Harvard

-• Organizations collaborations including: National Urban League, Girls for A Change, Me Too Movement, Girls for Gender Equity, NBJWI, The Children’s Partnership, EveryBlackGirl Inc., Black Girls Smile, Fund II Foundation
+• Organization collaborations including: National Urban League, Girls for A Change, Me Too Movement, Girls for Gender Equity, NBJWI, The Children’s Partnership, EveryBlackGirl Inc., Black Girls Smile, Fund II Foundation

 • White House Roundtable for Girl Leaders